iamcal/Trac-SSO/README.md

 This plugin is set up to use <a href="http://github.com/exflickr/GodAuth">GodAuth</a>, but can easily be modified to use other SSO systems.

+This plugin has been tested with Trac 0.12, but should work with 0.11 too.
+It will not work with older versions of Trac that use ClearSilver instead of Genshi.

 Installation
 ------------